UTAustinSPS/data-analysis/static/data_analysis/_sources/LaTeX/latex.txt

 Notice that some content for the document was specified *before* the document began.
 LaTeX stored some information in variables, which were later called.
 The line :code:`\title{This is a title}` stored :code:`This is a title` as the title of the document.
-The thing happens with the :code:`\author{}` and :code:`\date{}` commands.
+The same thing happens with the :code:`\author{}` and :code:`\date{}` commands.
 Those variables are stored once, and may be called throughout the document.
 In this case, they are called with the :code:`\maketitle` command.